Information about road surfacing

 Why we use each different types of surface treatment

-Over time, road surfaces become worn out due to the volume of traffic that use them and the different extremes of weather that affect them.
-Engineers regularly carry out electronic scanning on our main roads and visually inspect other roads.
 Different surface treatments are used according to all the circumstances of the road, such as the current condition, how busy the road is and the most efficient treatment for the future, how many years of good condition will result from the money spent on the treatment.

-Surface Dressing is used where the surface is in reasonably good condition, but needs some quick, overall improvement which can last up to ten years.
+Surface dressing is used where the surface is in reasonably good condition, but needs some quick, overall improvement which can last up to ten years.
 We can cover a large area very quickly at relatively low cost.
-We use Surface Dressing on most of our surfacing programme.
+We use surface dressing on most of our surfacing programme.

 Micro-surfacing is a slightly more durable and more expensive process which places a thin layer of a complete new surface on the road.
 It takes longer to cover a given area than Surface Dressing, but is used where roads are busier and the road needs more levelling off.

-Resurfacing is where the existing surface is removed and completely new depth of surface is laid as a replacement.
+Machine resurfacing is where the existing surface is removed and completely new depth of surface is laid as a replacement.
 This treatment is used where the road is badly worn and needs to take perhaps heavy traffic and last a long time.
 It is expensive and slow.

 Recycling is only used in limited areas where the road is very badly out of shape.
 A very durable new surface can be laid, and logistics make it easier to re-use existing materials rather than bring in new stone.
 It is marginally more expensive treatment per area covered than resurfacing or other treatments.

 Joint and crack sealing is necessary to stop water ingress to the underlying surface.
 The road surface type will determine which method will be used, this could be cork and reseal, receased repairs or overbanding.